samWighton/samWighton.github.io/README.md

 The goal of the competition was to tag each image in the test set of images with correct labels according to the content of the images.
 Enabling the program to output confidence values at a per-pixel resolution provided great insight into the performance of the algorithm during development.

-The following shows an example of such output, (at this stage of development, different techniques were being implemented for each tag type)
+The following shows an example of such output, (at this stage of development, different techniques were being implemented for each tag type).

 ![Kaggle Screenshot 2](images/kaggle_multi.png)